 There are tons of online education platforms out there spanning all manner of topics taught by professors and industry professionals.
 These platforms are all fairly similar in what they do and, in some cases, the topics they cover.
 However, some offer unique features like free courses, certifications, and exclusive access to specific experts.

 - Big Education Platforms: Online course providers and learning communities are hands-down the best way to further your education without actually stepping foot on a college campus.
-Popular platforms like Udemy, Udacity, Lynda, Coursera, and Skillshare all offer similar types of courses as well as certifications.
+Popular platforms like Udemy, Udacity, LinkedIn Learning, Coursera, and Skillshare all offer similar types of courses as well as certifications.
 As for choosing one, it really just comes down to the specific courses, pricing, and certification options you need.

 - EdX (iOS, Android): This is a fantastic service, as it offers free online courses from MIT, Harvard, Berkeley University of California, Columbia, Princeton, Stanford, and other big colleges and universities around the world.
 Courses are open 24/7 and span everything from finance and law to philosophy and design.
 You can audit classes for free, or pay to add on a verified certification (anywhere from $50 to $1,500, but there’s also financial assistance available).